pierrePalud/MeudonPDR-critical-density/README.md

 # Usage

-To use, in the 2nd cell, enter the name different names the chemical species you want have (ex : for CO, it is called co in `Lines` and 12c16o in `Collisions`, while C+ is called cp in both folders).
+To use, in the 2nd cell, enter the name different names the chemical species you want have.
+For instance, CO  is called 'co' in `Lines` and '12c16o' in `Collisions`, while C+ is called 'cp' in both folders.
 Then run the whole notebook.